Pat-Lafon/Cobb_PBT/ReadMe.md

 ### QCheck

-Until the patch is merged, we use a fork with a patch for QCheck
+Until the patch is release, we use a fork with a patch for QCheck

 ```sh
 pwd